Certification tests Certification training Certification tests mcse ccna a+

-DVD and DVD RW
+DVD / DVD RW

 DVD stands for Digital Video Disk (Also known as Digital Versatile Disk).
 Essentially, DVD looks very similar to CD-R, but contains larger storage space and can hold video, audio, and/or computer data.
 A single-layer, single-sided DVD has a capacity of 4.7GB where as a CD-ROM has a capacity of around 650MB.
 A double-layer, double-sided DVD-ROM disk can have capacity over 17GB.
 The DVD specification supports access rates of 600KBps to 1.3MBps.